Home

 Social listening reports on aggregate audiences (share of voice, sentiment, trending topics).
 Social signals identify individual humans in the feed and hand marketing a routable record.
 Listening answers "what is the market saying"; signals answer "which named prospect just moved, and what should we do about them in the next hour".

-Before and after comparison of an aggregate social listening dashboard versus a named-person social signal feed for B2B marketing
+Before and after comparison of aggregate social listening dashboard against a named-person social signal feed

 How to build a marketing signal workflow